dair-ai/llm-evaluator/README.md

 ## Example for Logging LLM Evaluator Prompt Responses

 This notebook demonstrates a simple example of how to log prompt responses for an LLM-powered evaluator using Comet prompting tools.

+This demo is for educational purposes.

-You can reproduce by [creating a free account on Comet](https://www.comet.com/signup) and installing the necessary Python libraries needed for running the attached notebook.
+You can reproduce the demo by [creating a free account on Comet](https://www.comet.com/signup) and installing the necessary Python libraries needed for running the attached notebook.

 I have also provided the datasets used in the demonstration (see /data folder).